FedericoMarchetti2001/json_formatter/AI_CONTEXT.md

 # Application Description and Context for AI

 This document provides a detailed description of the Goth/Emo JSON Formatter application.
 It is intended to provide context for AI models.
+ALWAYS Update this file if significant changes were performed.

 ## Application Overview